neacsum/mlib/readme.md

   * mlib_test

-  * utpp_test   - Tests for utpp

   * geo_tests   - Tests for Geodesy and Map Projections

   * geom_tests  - Tests for Geometry Objects

 ## Installation ##
-All projects have been tested under Visual Studio 2013.
+All projects have been tested under Visual Studio 2017.
 The libraries can be built in 32 or 64 bit version, with or without debug information.